||Please May I Have

 - numeral recognition

 - operations - whole number

 If a player does not have the digit requested, they answer:

 If a player has more than one of the digits requested, they may give any one without revealing that they have others.

 Play continues like this until one player either reaches a calculator screen above 999 and wins, or below 100 and loses.

 For older children the game can also be played within a decimal range, say 0·1 to 10.

-- What would your screen look like if it was smaller than 0·1?
+- What would the screen look like if it was displaying a number smaller than 0·1?

 Return to Calculating Changes